 Our home is quite small – roughly 1500 square feet - so I decorate with an eye toward simplicity.
 I like spaces that are not overfilled and I have a serious tendency towards decluttering.
 I love blank spaces and the potential they hold.

 I'm happiest surrounded by things I love – things that have meaning and are doing active work for our family.
-I'll often opt to decorate our home with things from nature - food, flowers, stones and shells - rather than objects and doodads.

 I'm the lead organizer of this annual fund raiser and community event.